 Use this decision flowchart:

-Need speech synthesis? → Start with ElevenLabs MCP for the broadest capability.
+Need speech synthesis? → Start with ElevenLabs MCP for the deepest audio capability.
+Need TTS + video + image + music from one server? → MiniMax MCP.
 Need multi-provider flexibility? → blacktop/mcp-tts.
-Need local/private TTS? → kokoro-mcp-server.
+Need local/private TTS? → kokoro-tts-mcp.

-Need transcription?mcp-server-whisper for cloud quality with audio analysis. local-stt-mcp for local privacy. mcp-server-youtube-transcript for YouTube videos.
+Need transcription?mcp-server-whisper for cloud quality with audio analysis.
+Deepgram CLI for 25+ tools with dynamic loading. local-stt-mcp for local privacy. mcp-server-youtube-transcript for YouTube videos.

 Need video processing?video-creator/ffmpeg-mcp for common operations. misbahsy/video-audio-mcp for podcast/editing workflows. dubnium0/ffmpeg-mcp for advanced streaming/stabilization.

-Need professional NLE control?DaVinci Resolve MCP for the deepest API coverage. adb-mcp for multi-app Adobe control. leancoderkavy/premiere-pro-mcp for dedicated Premiere Pro with 269 tools.
+Need professional NLE control?DaVinci Resolve MCP for the deepest API coverage (now with full Fusion node graph tools). adb-mcp for multi-app Adobe control. leancoderkavy/premiere-pro-mcp for dedicated Premiere Pro with 269 tools.

-Need music production?Ableton MCP for the safest, most supported entry point. total-reaper-mcp for maximum depth.
+Need music production?Ableton MCP for the safest, most supported entry point. jpoindexter/ableton-mcp for 200+ tools with REST API. total-reaper-mcp for maximum depth.
 Logic Pro MCP servers for macOS-only workflows.

 Need video streaming infrastructure?Mux MCP for upload, live streams, and analytics.